SandraRudeloff/Framework_Food_Safety/content/Literature/@kaufman.etal2014.md

 ---
-Title: "A Likelihood-Based Approach to Identifying Contaminated Food Products Using Sales Data: Performance and Challenges"
+title: "A Likelihood-Based Approach to Identifying Contaminated Food Products Using Sales Data: Performance and Challenges"
+draft: false
 aliases:
 - A Likelihood-Based Approach to Identifying Contaminated Food Products Using Sales Data: Performance and Challenges
 - A likelihood-based approach to identifying contaminated food products using sales data: performance and challenges